Skip to main content

 Climate And Weather

 The reserve experiences a humid tropical climate with a distinct dry season from November to April and a wet season from May to October.
-Annual rainfall in the mountains exceeds 1,800 millimeters, with the upper slopes frequently enveloped in orographic cloud that maintains high humidity even during the dry season.
+Annual rainfall in the mountains exceeds 1,800 millimetres, with the upper slopes frequently enveloped in orographic cloud that maintains high humidity even during the dry season.
 Temperatures are moderated by elevation, averaging 22°C in the reserve interior compared to 26°C in the Pinar del Río lowlands.
 The reserve's position in Cuba's westernmost province means it is among the first areas to be affected by cold fronts (nortes) that push down from North America in winter, periodically bringing temperatures below 15°C at higher elevations.

 Human History